Loading...

 # Expected result:

-# No output on success (most common), or the process exits shortly after.
+# No output is common.
+The process should exit shortly after.

-Step 3 : Confirm the process is gone.
+Step 3 : Verify the process is gone.

 ps -p 4012